 Allowable THU and TVU for the positioning of these objects are presented in Table 2.

-Overhead Clearances, Range Line and Sector Lights Heights
+Overhead Clearances, Leading Line and Sector Lights Heights

 Overhead obstructions such as bridges and cables may pose a hazard to navigation.
-Range line and sector light heights may be of use for determining distance from shore.
-Allowable THU and TVU for the positioning of overhead clearances (including associated horizontal clearances), range line and sector light heights are presented in Table 2.
+Leading line and sector light heights may be of use for determining distance from shore.
+Allowable THU and TVU for the positioning of overhead clearances (including associated horizontal clearances), leading line and sector light heights are presented in Table 2.

 Angular Measurements

-Angular measurements include, but are not limited to: limits of sectors and arcs of visibility of lights, alignments of leading lights and clearing lights, directions for passing off-lying dangers, and alignment of recommended tracks.
+Angular measurements include, but are not limited to: limits of sectors and arcs of visibility of lights, alignments of leading lights and clearing lights, and alignment of recommended tracks.
 Allowable THU for the measurement of these angles is presented in Table 2.
 Allowable TVU is not applicable to these measurements.

 METADATA